jaburro/python-journey/README.md

 # python-journey
-My fight with the Nope Rope
+My fight with the Nope Rope of programming languages.